CEREBRAL VENOUS THROMBOSIS

 Prognosis

-- various factors influence outcome:
+- various factors influence the outcome:

 - extent of the thrombosis

-- appropriate treatment
+- timely and appropriate therapy

 - according to the ISCVT study (International Study on Cerebral Vein and Dural Sinus Thrombosis)